GracyDinma/what-happens-when/README.rst

 DNS lookup
 ----------
+The DNS is a phonebook of the Internet.
+Information are accessed online through domain names like google.com. internet browsers interact through Internet Protocol (IP) addresses and DNS translates these domain names to IP addresses.

 * Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).